kootenpv/requests_viewer/README.md

 - Most likely we will want to show headers on the top of the package (html)
 - Make the encoding an argument (instead of fixed utf8)

+Note that I use [yapf](https://github.com/google/yapf) with max-line=100 to avoid any styling discussion.